1

 • The incumbent verifies the veteran's status, eligibility for VA medical care, and eligibility of program participation.

-• The incumbent is responsible for collecting and submitting HUD-VASH Program participant data as outlined by NEPEC evaluation procedures.
+• The incumbent is responsible for collecting and submitting HUD-VASH Program participant data as outlined by NEPEC evaluation procedures and HOMES.

 • The incumbent is responsible for providing HUD-VASH case management.
-Case management is defined as the provision of services by VA clinical staff to homeless veterans and includes all activities to provide appropriate treatment and maintain veterans in HUD approved stable housing.
+Case management is defined as the provision of services by VA clinical staff to homeless veterans and includes all activities to provide appropriate treatment to house and maintain veterans in HUD approved stable housing

-• The incumbent actively participates in the HUD-VASH Program conference calls and attends training offered by HUD-VASH.
+• The incumbent actively participates in the HUD-VASH Program conference calls and attends training offered by the HUD-VASH and HCHV program.

-• The incumbent is responsible for following local policy and procedures for the HUD-VASH Program.
-This includes documentation, maintaining data, and statistical compilations to comply with Joint Commission, CARF, VA and medical center policy and procedures.
+• The incumbent is responsible for following local policy and SOP for the Medical Center and the HUD-VASH Program.

 • The incumbent takes responsibility for improving professional skills, participating in planning and executing specific staff development projects, attending seminars and institutes, and participating in training programs of other disciplines as requested.